kragen/derctuo/transaction-per-call.md

 invariant maintenance: the write log tells you which objects have been changed in a transaction and whose state thus ought to be checked for correctness, and transaction rollback gives you the wherewithal to undo the damage.
-This is of course precisely the "C" in "ACID" in the traditional RDBMS usage of transactions: transactions violating consistency constraints will not be committed.
+This is of course precisely the “C” in “ACID” in the traditional RDBMS usage of transactions: transactions violating consistency constraints will not be committed.
 (Ze also suggests automatic failover to alternate implementations in order to either